coin3d/sc21/README.txt

 xcodebuild -project Sc21.xcodeproj -target "Sc21 framework" -buildstyle debug

-Note that Xcode 2.1 or later is required to build Sc21.
-(Should you for some reason need to build Sc21 with an earlier version of Xcode, please get in touch with us.)
+Note that Xcode 3.0 or later is required to build Sc21.
+Should you for some reason need to build Sc21 with an earlier version of Xcode, please use Sc21-1.0.x.

 Contact
 -------